-Credit Intelligence, through its wholly owned subsidiary, HKDMS, provides bankruptcy administration services to creditors in relation to bankruptees where the value of the bankruptee’s assets being likely to exceed HK$200,000.
+Credit Intelligence, through its wholly owned subsidiary, HKDMS, provides bankruptcy administration services to creditors when the value of the bankruptee’s assets are being likely to exceed HK$200,000.

 HKDMS provides qualified employees to take up the appointment of outside trustee in bankruptcy cases at the general meetings of creditors.
 Thereafter they negotiate with creditors and ensure the smooth administration of the bankruptcy estates pursuant to the requirements of the Bankruptcy Ordinance.

 The remuneration received for outside trustee services provided by HKDMS is generally based on a fixed percentage on the amount of contributions from the bankrupt estate and proceeds from the realisation of assets.
 Since 2010 this has been fixed at 16%.
 HKDMS also receives a fixed percentage of the bankruptcy distributions, which since 2010 has been set at 1%, and any remaining balance in the bankruptcy estate (if any) upon the expiration of the relevant bankruptcy period.